Ally McBeal (character)

 Allison Marie McBeal is the central fictional character in the Fox series Ally McBeal played by Calista Flockhart.

-Ally is a Boston-based lawyer.
-She is shown as a woman who constantly believes in love and is continually looking for her soul mate.
-She often hears songs in her head and experiences hallucinations, mostly of a dancing baby, due to her biological clock ticking and of sexual endeavors with various men.
+Ally McBeal is a Boston-based lawyer.
+She is a woman who believes in love and is continually looking for her soul mate.
+She often hears songs in her head and experiences hallucinations, mostly of a dancing baby, due to her biological clock ticking.
+She also imagines sexual endeavors with various men.